Deadline Approaching to Report IOLTA Compliance

 List of SCR 217 Participating Financial Institutions

-Nevada’s IOLTA program is managed by the Justice League of Nevada as the tax-exempt foundation designated by the State Bar Board of Governors.
+Nevada’s IOLTA program is managed by the Nevada Bar Foundation as the tax-exempt foundation designated by the State Bar Board of Governors.
 The NJL is responsible for, among other things, providing the state bar with this list of participating financial institutions.

 IOLTA Enrollment Form (PDF)For more information or questions about the IOLTA program: Phone: State Bar of Nevada IOLTA hotline 702-317-1407 Email: firstname.lastname@example.org NLF: 702-384-1204